-Kelli Hauptman JD, is Co-Director of the Nebraska Resource Project for Vulnerable Young Children.
-She was Staff Attorney of the Through the Eyes of the Child Initiative/Nebraska Court Improvement Project from 2006 to 2015 where she co-created the collaborative court project, provided training and technical assistance to the 25 local multidisciplinary court teams, and addressed systemic barriers to local court improvement efforts.
+Kelli Hauptman is the director of the Nebraska Resource Project for Vulnerable Young Children at the UNL Center on Children, Families and the Law.
+She was Staff Attorney of the Through the Eyes of the Child Initiative with the Nebraska Court Improvement Project for 10 years and has clerked for a district court judge in Minnesota.
 She is a member of the Nebraska Bar and is a guardian ad litem in Douglas County.

-Cassie Maher, is the Project Coordinator for Nebraska Resource Project for Vulnerable Young Children.
+Cassie Roberts is the Project Coordinator for Nebraska Resource Project for Vulnerable Young Children.
 Prior to this position, she was the Office/Project and Accounting Associate at UNL-Center on Children, Families and the Law from 2014-2016.
 Since 2007, Cassie has worked primarily in the non-profit sector.
 She has also worked with diverse populations, including the homeless, victims of domestic violence, people dealing with mental health issues and/or recovering from substance abuse, families living in poverty, and children with special needs.
 She received her B.S. in Business Administration from the University of Nebraska-Lincoln.

 Madeline DeVeney is a Web Design and Training Specialist with the Nebraska Resource Project for Vulnerable Young Children at the University of Nebraska’s Center for Children, Families, and the Law.
 Prior to this, she was the Event Coordinator and Social Media Manager for Indigo Bridge Books and Café in the Haymarket.
 She has worked in the non-profit sector since 2013, primarily focusing on advocacy and support for marginalized groups in the US.
 She received her B.S. in Plant Biology from the University of Nebraska-Lincoln.